NicolasLagaillardie/mpst_rust_github/artifact.md

 but protocols with higher levels can still be implemented using `Mpanon`. -->

-Now, that you have a better idea of the interactions between those two tools, we will check the types in the `Adder_generated` example are correct using our macro `checker_concat!`.
+Now, that you have a better idea of the interactions between those two tools, we will check the types in the `adder_generated` example are correct using our macro `checker_concat!`.

-For this purpose, append the following lines to the `Adder_generated.rs` file:
+For this purpose, append the following lines to the `adder_generated.rs` file:

 ```rust